Sid3503/Cancero/README.md

 # Cancero

-This project is a Flask-based web application that allows users to upload medical images or PDFs, and it provides detailed insights by utilizing AI-generated summaries and predictions.
-The application uses a convolutional neural network (CNN) model for image classification and a generative model for creating structured insights from both images and PDF files.
+This AI-powered cancer detection system leverages a CNN to analyze medical images like MRIs, enabling early detection and accurate classification.
+Based on the cancer type and patient location, it provides personalized doctor recommendations and offers direct appointment booking.
+Real-time updates on cancer research are available via a News API.
+Enhanced reporting with the Gemini model offers detailed diagnostic insights, supporting both patient education and wellness.

 ## Features